algosup/2024-2025-project-2-serious-game-team-8/.github/ISSUE_TEMPLATE/technical_specifications_review_template.md

 #### **Clarity and Accessibility**

 - [ ] Is the document structured logically and easy to follow?
 - [ ] Are all technical terms and concepts explained for the intended audience?
-- [ ] Do visual aids like diagrams, tables, or mockups improve understanding?
+- [ ] Do visual aids like diagrams, tables, or mockups, admonition improve understanding a good rule of thumb is to have at least 1/10th of the document that isn't text?

-#### **Scalability and Future Updates**
+- [ ] Are none of the paragraphs more than 3-4 lines long?

-- [ ] Does the document account for potential future expansions or modifications?
+- [ ] Does the Document feature a table of content?
-- [ ] Are the folder structure, coding methodologies, and app flow adaptable to new features?
+- [ ] Are all the links functional and link to the right destination?
-- [ ] Are provisions made for iterative development or changes in requirements?

 #### **Visualization and Documentation**